IDU-CVLab/COV19D_4th/README.md

 # Method
 **First**, images were processed by deletion of nonrepresentative slcies in each CT scan, and Region of Interest (ROI) cropping of the slices.
 **Second**, Vision Trnasformer-based methodology (swin_base_patch4_window12_384) was used to make diagnosis decisions for each slice.
-Third, different thresholds were test to make decisions at patinet level for each CT case.
+**Third**, different thresholds were test to make decisions at patinet level for each CT case.
 * Please note: This is a binary classification task.
 To replicate the method on multi-class classification data, you need to modify the model's output to suit your task.
 * Please refer to the attached paper for more details on the methodology.